 Determining the list of programs for these shows in consultation with the President and the Treasurer, subject to approval by a majority of the EC

-Maintaining a vibrant relationship with the GB by striving to be inclusive, fair and transparent in all decision making processes.
+Maintaining a vibrant relationship with the GB by striving to be inclusive, fair and transparent in all decision-making processes.

 The primary responsibility of the Activity coordinator during a SAIKAT event is the overall coordination between the various groups involved in the event.